Deputy Director General (Research for Development)

 - Proven ability to deliver research for development of international excellence, and demonstrable capacity to guide programs to deliver impact.

-- Demonstrated experience of successfully leading, managing and motivating multi-disciplinary teams in a multi-cultural and scientific and development context.
+- Experience of teamwork and team leadership in a scientific and development context.

-- Scientific creditability as evidenced by publications in scientific journals, presentations at conferences, and/or successful research-led knowledge transfer in related research disciplines.
+- Scientific credibility as evidenced by sustained research outputs, for instance, publications in scientific journals, presentations at conferences, and successful research-led knowledge transfer in related research disciplines.

-- Ability to analyze processes and to implement continuous improvements.
+- Ability to analyze processes and implement continuous improvements.

 - Evidence of strategic planning skills and conceptual thinking.

-- Ability to mentor colleagues and continuously build capacity within the organisation.
+- Ability to mentor colleagues and continuously build capacity within the organization.